 If you need a lawyer, but can’t afford one…

-The Bureau specializes in four major areas of practice: housing law, including evictions from public and private apartments; family law, including divorce, child custody, paternity, visitation, and support issues; government benefits law, including appeals of the denial or termination of welfare, food stamps, unemployment, or social security disability benefits; and fair wage law, including nonpayment or underpayment of wages.
-Because the Bureau is student-run, students with take the lead in exploring new potential practice areas.
-Bureau members are encouraged to try to improve the organization's work areas to better serve client needs.
+The Bureau specializes in five major areas of practice: housing law, including evictions from public and private apartments; family law, including divorce, child custody, paternity, visitation, and support issues; government benefits law, including appeals of the denial or termination of welfare, food stamps, unemployment, or social security disability benefits; fair wage law, including nonpayment or underpayment of wages; and Special Immigrant Juvenile Status cases, supporting foreign children in the United States who have been abused, abandoned, or neglected.